rangsimanketkaew/rangsimanketkaew.github.io/index.md

       <p class="indent">
-        In 2016 and 2019, I received Bachelor's and Master's degrees respectively from Thammasat University, Thailand, where I focused on several research topics in computer modeling ranging from density functional theory to multiscale (coarse-grained model) simulation under the supervision of
+        In 2016 and 2019, I received Bachelor's and Master's degrees respectively from Thammasat University, Thailand, where I focused on several research topics in computer modeling ranging from density functional theory to multiscale (coarse-grained model) simulation under the supervision of Prof. Yuthana Tantirungrotechai.
-        <a href="https://sites.google.com/site/compchem403/people/faculty/yuthana">Prof. Yuthana Tantirungrotechai</a>.
-        During my education at that time, I received the NCTU Taiwan Elite International Internship scholarship and worked at NCTU in the research group of <a href="http://wild.life.nctu.edu.tw/~jsyu/">Prof. Jen-Shiang K. Yu</a> in 2015 and 2018, respectively.
+        During my education at that time, I received the NCTU Taiwan Elite International Internship Scholarship and worked at NCTU in the research group of Prof. Jen-Shiang K. Yu in 2015 and 2018, respectively.
 In 2016, I was also a visiting student at <a href="https://www.ictp.it/">ICTP</a>, Trieste, Italy.
       </p>

       <p class="indent">
-        I have been volunteering as a member of the organizer of many conferences and events, working in both software developer and scientific computing communities.
+        I am now a core team member of <a href="https://gdsc.community.dev/eth-zurich/">Google Developer Student Clubs (GDSC) Zurich</a>.
         I was part of the organizer of <a href="https://2019.th.pycon.org/en/">PyCon APAC 2019</a> and
         <a href="https://th.pycon.org/">PyCon Thailand 2021</a>.
 In 2021, I was the academic team leader of
         <a href="http://tmlcc.cseathai.org/">Thailand Machine Learning for Chemistry Challenge (TMLCC)</a>
         (check <a href="https://competitions.codalab.org/competitions/34540">this</a> and <a href="https://tmlcc2021.devpost.com/">this</a>
         for more details of the competition).
-I am also a self-taught programmer interested in learning tips & tricks and useful Linux commands, learning best practices for coding to increase the performance of codes, benchmarking high-performance supercomputers (and any electronic devices that have processing units).
       </p>
     </div>